nelmio/NelmioApiDocBundle/README.md

 * `filters`: an array of filters;

-* `input`: the input type associated to the method, currently this supports Form Types, and classes with JMS Serializer metadata, useful for POST|PUT methods, either as FQCN or as form type (if it is registered in the form factory in the container).
+* `input`: the input type associated to the method (currently this supports Form Types, classes with JMS Serializer metadata, and classes with Validation component metadata) useful for POST|PUT methods, either as FQCN or as form type (if it is registered in the form factory in the container).

 * `output`: the output type associated with the response.
 Specified and parsed the same way as `input`.